Can You Go to Jail for Having Xanax in Utah?

 Utah is known for its high rate of drug abuse cases, and the state handles every drug possession case with the utmost seriousness.
 As a matter of fact, Utah has very strict laws punishing those convicted of possession of controlled substances.
 For instance, a police officer doesn’t need to know all of the details surrounding your possession of Xanax to proceed with an arrest.
 Moreover, if you keep your pills in a recipient other than the original container, you can also face charges.

 If you get charged and convicted for the possession of a controlled substance such as Xanax in Utah, you can face jail time and hefty criminal fines.
-It is essential to hire a Utah criminal defense attorney if you were charged with the possession of controlled substances in Utah.
+It is essential to hire a drug crime lawyer if you were charged with the possession of controlled substances in Utah.

 Criminal Penalties for Xanax Possession in Utah: Jail, Prison, and Fines